drfuzzi/CSC2106_WirelessMesh/README.md

 - **Task 1**: Follow the guide to initialize your M5StickC devices into a mesh network.
 Ensure each device can join the network and communicate with others.

 - **Task 2**: Modify the [example code](mesh.ino) to send a simple "Hello from M5StickC [ID]" message from each device, where [ID] is the ID to uniquely identify each M5StickC in the network.
-Make sure the MESH_SSID and MESH_PASSWORD are as follows:
+Make sure the MESH_SSID and MESH_PASSWORD are as follows so that everyone joins the 'same' mesh network:
 ```
 #define   MESH_SSID       "csc2106meshy"
 #define   MESH_PASSWORD   "meshpotatoes"